-In this blog, Meg McGrath, Communications Coordinator for the Department for Social Responsibility and Sustainability, discusses the role of student auditors in the annual Sustainability Awards, with input from two of the latest auditors…
+In this mini-series blog post, Meg McGrath, Communications Coordinator for the Department for Social Responsibility and Sustainability, discusses the role of student auditors in the annual Sustainability Awards, with input from two of the latest auditors…

 I had never been an auditor, but after reading about the program I was impressed by the design of the Sustainability Awards and the framework they provided to guide interested parties to support and illicit change in their workplace.